 The Roman Catholic Church later added the Filioque (Latin term for "and from the Son") to the Nicene Creed which incorrectly states that the Holy Spirit proceeds from the Father and from the Son.

-Only God the Father can be considered as the Begetter (Generator), Almighty, Creator of all things visible and invisible.
-The Holy Spirit does not take His generation from the Son but rather only from the Father and it is clearly spoken in St. John 15:26 'the Spirit of truth proceeds from the Father'.
+Only God the Father is the Begetter (Generator), Almighty, and the "maker of heaven and earth, and of all things visible and invisible" as we say in the Nicene Creed.
+Specifically the Councils of Nicea in 325 and Constantinople in 381 undoubtedly established the divine natures of the Father, the Son, and the Holy Spirit while still proclaiming "One True God".